yuanzhel94/generative-model-parameter-fit/README.md

 4. **demo.m:**

-    This is a demo code illustrate the use of flag_search.m function to perform FLaG-implemented parameter estimation.
+    This is a demo code illustrate the use of flag_search.m and multilandscape_estimate.m functions to perform FLaG-implemented parameter estimation.

 5. **demo_data.mat:**